Entropy-Assisted Nanosecond stochastic operation in perpendicular superparamagnetic tunnel junctions

-To investigate the mechanism behind the observed dwell times, we perform micromagnetic simulations with a homemade code~\cite{desplat_2020}.
-The parameters are that of a typical CoFeB free layer~\cite{sampaio2016disruptive} with saturation magnetization $M_S=1.03$~MA/m, spin stiffness $A=10$~pJ/m, and Dzyaloshinkii-Moriya interaction (DMI) $D=0.25$~mJ/m$^2$.
-We use a mesh size of $a=1.4$~nm, for a total disk diameter of 46.2~nm and thickness of 1.4~nm.
-The perpendicular magnetic field, $\mu_0H=\mu_0(H_{\mathrm{ext}}-H_C)$, is varied from $-10$ to $10$~mT, where $H_{\mathrm{ext}}$ is the applied field, and $H_C$ is the experimental field at which $\tau_{\mathrm{P}}=\tau_{\mathrm{AP}}$.
-The effective anisotropy of the free layer can be roughly estimated in the range of 46~kJ/m$^3$~\cite{sm} from the dimensions of the junction, and the values of the magnetic parameters reported in the literature for similar stacks~\cite{chatterjee:tel-02373919}.
-In the simulations, we thus used three different values of the net perpendicular anisotropy--including dipolar interactions: $K=$10.3, 15.5, and 43~kJ/m$^3$.
+To shed light on the mechanism behind the observed dwell times, we perform micromagnetic simulations with a homemade code~\cite{desplat_2020}.
+For both stacks, we use a spin stiffness $A=10$~pJ/m~\cite{sampaio2016disruptive}, and Dzyaloshinkii-Moriya interaction (DMI) $D=0.14$~mJ/m$^2$~\cite{urrestarazu2024electrical}.
+For stack 1, we use a saturation magnetization $M_S=1.16$~MA/m, a mesh size equal to the free layer thickness $a=t_{\mathrm{free}}=1.4$~nm, a diameter $d=50$~nm, and effective perpendicular anisotropy $K=75$~kJ/m$^3$.
+For stack 2, we use $M_S=1.03$~MA/m, $a=t_{\mathrm{free}}=1.1$~nm, $d=40$~nm, and $K=85$~kJ/m$^3$.
+We also show simulations for $K=45$~kJ/m$^3$.
+Further discussions on the parameters can be found in the SM~\cite{sm}.

-Following the procedure described in~\cite{desplat2018thermal,desplat_2020}, we use the geodesic nudged elastic band method~\cite{bessarab2015method} to compute magnetization reversal pathways, and corresponding energy barriers, $\Delta E_{\mathrm{P}}$ (see Fig.~\ref{fig_2}(a)).
-In agreement with previous studies, the reversal occurs through the nucleation and propagation of a domain wall through the disk~\cite{khvalkovskiy2013basic,jang2015detrimental, sampaio2016disruptive,desplat_2020}.
-The saddle point configurations at $H=0$ for the three considered anisotropy values are shown in Fig.~\ref{fig:simus}(a), and the energy barriers as a function of applied field are given in Fig.~\ref{fig:simus}(b) in units of the thermal energy, $kT_{\mathrm{RT}}$, where $T_{\mathrm{RT}}=294$~K. Within the applied field range, the barrier approximately scales linearly with $H$~\cite{sm}.
+Following previous work~\cite{desplat_2020}, we use the geodesic nudged elastic band method (GNEB)~\cite{bessarab2015method} to compute reversal pathways, which we show in the SM~\cite{sm}, and corresponding energy barriers.
+The results are gathered in Figs.~\ref{fig:simus}(a, c), respectively for stacks 1 and 2 as a function of in- and out-of-plane field, in units of $kT_{\mathrm{RT}}$ with $T_{\mathrm{RT}}=294$~K. In agreement with previous studies, the reversal occurs through the nucleation and propagation of a domain wall through the disk~\cite{khvalkovskiy2013basic,jang2015detrimental, sampaio2016disruptive,desplat_2020,desplat2020quantifying}.
+The saddle point configurations with the domain wall in the center are shown as insets for 2 values of $H_{\parallel}$ (Fig.~\ref{fig:simus}(a)), and $K$ (Fig.~\ref{fig:simus}(c)).
+As shown, the barriers in Fig.~\ref{fig:simus}(c) scale like $\Delta E_0-\mu_0H_{\perp}M_SV$, where $\Delta E_0\sim \sqrt{AK}dt_{\mathrm{free}}$ is the barrier at 0 field~\cite{Chaves2015thermal}, and $V$ is the volume of the free layer.